peterherrmann/BetterLog/README.md

 1. Click on the menu item "Resources > Libraries..."
-2. In the "Find a Library" text box, enter the project key `MYB7yzedMbnJaMKECt6Sm7FLDhaBgl_dE` and click the "Select" button.
+2. In the "Find a Library" text box, enter the project key `MYB7yzedMbnJaMKECt6Sm7FLDhaBgl_dE` (or now, `1DSyxam1ceq72bMHsE6aOVeOl94X78WCwiYPytKi7chlg4x5GqiNXSw0l`) and click the "Select" button.
 3. Choose a version in the dropdown box (usually best to pick the latest version).
 4. Click the "Save" button.